Home

 The index gives the newspaper title, date and page of the article so copies may be made easily if you have access to the actual newspapers.
 You may wish to write, visit a library, or hire a researcher to make photocopies or transcribe the articles.

 CompuGen Systems will provide photocopies or transcripts of the actual notices upon request for most entries listed on the search.
 For obituaries, weddings, etc. this may be an entire article while for births, death certificates, etc. it may be a single line.
-The fee is $2.50 per entry or $2.00 each if five or more are ordered at the same time.
+The fee is $3.95 per entry.

 Can't we get all this from the Internet?

-Many Indiana and Ohio newspapers have sites on the Internet and some even include vital records, but these are typically for the current days only.
+Many newspapers have sites on the Internet and some even include vital records, but these are typically for the current days only.
 Some have a few years worth of back issues available to search for a fee.
-Nowhere on the Internet can you get an index to vital records like the INDIANA AND OHIO NEWSPAPER SEARCHES.
+Nowhere on the Internet can you get an index to vital records like the Genealogist's Newspaper Search.

 I ordered a surname search several years ago.
 Can I get a listing of what has been added for this surname since then?